-Why Come to Aesthetic Laser Care for Your Next Botox® Treatment?
+Why Come To Aesthetic Laser Care for Your Next Jeuveau/Botox® Treatment?

-• Dr. Michael Lafkas and Rocio Santana, RN perform all the injectable treatments at Aesthetic Laser Care.
+• Dr. Michael Lafkas and Lyndsay Hakker, RN perform injectable treatments at Aesthetic Laser Care.
 Together, they form one of the busiest injectable practices in Southern California; and with over 20 years combined injection experience they ensure safe, natural, and consistent results with all your treatments.

-• Dr. Lafkas is a trainer for Allergan, the company that makes Botox and Juvederm, and has trained many nurses and doctors in injection technique for both Botox and dermal fillers.
+• Dr. Lafkas is a trainer for Allergan, the company that makes Botox, Voluma, Juvederm, and many other injectable products, and has trained hundreds of nurses and doctors in injection technique for both Botox and dermal fillers.

 • Don't risk being treated by novice injectors.
-Injection technique can make all the difference in achieving a natural result with little discomfort and minimal to no downtime.
+Injection technique can make all the difference in achieving safe, natural results with little discomfort and minimal to no downtime.

-• Real Botox from Allergan, Inc. Be suspicious of offices that don't participate in Brilliant Distinctions or don't take BD coupons or rebates as they may be using illegal or imported Botox.
+• Real Botox from Allergan, Inc Be suspicious of offices that don't participate in Brilliant Distinctions or don't take BD coupons or rebates as they may be using illegal or imported Botox.
+Also, we are now offering Jeuveau from Evolus, Inc and feel it is similar to Botox but priced $1/unit cheaper.
+Watch out for specials being offered by Evolus for Jeuveau on our home page.

 • Competitive prices: $10/Unit Regular Price, and $9/Unit When you Bring a Friend Who Also Receives Botox Treatment (Minimum of $150).
-Prices vary depending on the number of areas being treated and range from $150-$200 for a single area of injection, to $300-$500 for treatment of the glabellar lines (between the eyebrows), crow's feet, and forehead.
+Prices vary depending on the number of areas being treated and range from $150-$200 for a single area of injection, to $300-$500 for treatment of the glabellar lines (between the eyebrows), crow's feet, forehead, chin/mouth, and neck zones.

 Remember to stop all Aspirin for 7 to 10 days, and Motrin/ibuprofen, Advil, Aleve, fish oil, and Vitamin E for 4 days before treatment to minimize your risk of bruising.